SanchitaMishra170676/SmartContracts/README.md

 # SmartContracts
-Course Assignments and notes of Smart Contracts course of blockchain specialization offered by the University of Buffalo
+Course Assignments and notes of Smart Contracts course of blockchain specialization offered by the University of Buffalo.
+### week 1